truenas/documentation/content/en/hub/hardware/notices/ipmi-faq.md

 The second method is a shared connection with the first LAN port, which is the port on the lower left on the rear I/O panel.
 By default, Remote Management chooses which port to use by searching for a link when the server is initially plugged in.
 If there is an Ethernet link on the dedicated port, it will choose dedicated mode.
 If no link is detected, shared mode is chosen.
 The connection mode does not change while the server continues to receive power unless the LAN port mode is changed to force one port or the other in the web interface.

-Remote Management uses an Ethernet MAC address for communications, regardless of which port it uses, and by default will obtain its own IP address via DHCP.
+Remote Management uses an Ethernet MAC address for communications, regardless of which port it uses, and by default will obtain its own IP address using DHCP.

 **What are the advantages and disadvantages of dedicated mode?**